GoToCoding/MySnake/README.md

-# MySnake
 Snake clone

-I want to code snake for 2 players
+Snake for 2 players
+You learn the rules if you try to play

 #Pygame #Python3